Thursday, October 19, 2006

 In no special order:

 Andrew McGahan.
 Wrote his first novel working as a Centrelink mail sorter.
-Love this even more now that the dole Fortnightly Commonwealth Arts Stipend has fallen out of fashion a bit.
+Love this even more now that the

 John Birmingham.
 Adored him ever since he wrote for Semper.
 Crazy ex-housemate claimed to have lived with people in West End who'd shared with Birmingham and had hated him for selling out.
 That sealed the deal.